The average Bay Area commute time was 30 minutes in 2023

 Regional Distribution

-While more than half of workers across the region have an average commute of under 30 minutes, commuting times vary widely based on where people live and work, and how they travel.
-Across the region, 15 percent of all commutes lasted longer than an hour in 2018 – an increase of 5 percent since 2008.
-Contra Costa County residents lead the pack with nearly one in five commuters traveling over one hour each way, though Alameda and Solano counties are also home to sizeable shares of extreme commuters.
+Across the region, 13 percent of all commutes lasted at least an hour in 2023 – an increase of three percentage points since 2010.
+Contra Costa County residents led the pack with nearly one in four commuters traveling at least one hour each way, though Solano and Alameda counties are also home to sizeable shares of super commuters.

-Commute Time Distribution by County (2018)
+Commute Time Distribution by County of Residence (2023)

 Local Focus